maramara/maramara.github.io/_projects/mgrlab.md

 ## Project outcomes

-The beta version of the project was published on time and is freely available.
+The beta version of the project was published on time and is freely available at [https://memgraph.com/]().